 The king’s lady bore a son.

+The dot under the “n” of the name Varuṇa represents a sound in the Sanskrit language which we haven’t got in English.
 When Mallory and Adams print the PIE version offered by S.K.
 Sen, E.P.
-Hamp, and others, they use the spelling system traditional among Indo-Europeanists for representing PIE sounds.
-This involves many letters which contain accents and other diacritic marks, sometimes two on one letter.
-It is impossible to display these in an HTML Web page (even in the English translation above, I had to miss out the dot which should appear under the “n” of the name Varuna, as transcribed from Sanskrit).
-But in any case, this traditional spelling system looks peculiar and offputting to English-speaking readers, and it is more traditional than exact — some aspects of it represent ideas which 19th-century researchers had about PIE that everyone now agrees were probably mistaken.
+Hamp, and others, they use the spelling system traditional among Indo-Europeanists for representing the sounds of PIE, and this involves far more special letters containing accents and other diacritic marks, sometimes two on one letter.
+That traditional spelling system looks peculiar and offputting to English-speaking readers, and in any case it is more traditional than exact — some aspects of it represent ideas which 19th-century researchers had about PIE that everyone now agrees were probably mistaken.

 I have preferred to use different spelling conventions for PIE, which capture the same information about pronunciation, but represent it using ordinary letters and letter-combinations that look as “normal” as possible.
 They cannot look very normal; this was a language extremely different from English and from the languages that English has borrowed vocabulary from, and it had sounds that in some cases were quite unlike the sounds we are familiar with.